-Broadly speaking, the option agreement specifies the terms on which a sale and purchase of an incapacitated shareholder's shares in the company can take place.
+Broadly speaking, the option agreement specifies the terms on which a sale and purchase of a deceased shareholder's shares in the company can take place.

-If the intention of the business owners is for similar terms to apply in respect of all the shareholders, a separate agreement needs to be made for each shareholder.
+If the intention of the business owners is for similar terms to apply in respect of all the shareholders, a separate agreement needs to be made in respect of each shareholder.

-The overall effect of the arrangement is to ensure that the incapacitated shareholder, who most likely will be retiring from the business as a result of his incapacity, can receive cash in exchange for his shares in the company and the company can, as a result, remain wholly owned by the continuing shareholders.
+The overall effect of the arrangement is to ensure that the deceased's spouse/civil partner, or other dependants can receive cash in exchange for the deceased's shares in the company (which are cancelled on purchase) and the company can, as a result, remain wholly owned by the surviving shareholders.